chapmanjacobd/journal/programming/linux/misconceptions.md

 Put another way, limited to the below examples, these are the equivalent:

-Nested one subfolder (three/one/one):
+Nested one subfolder (destination three/one/one):

     $ mv one three/one
     $ cp -r one/ three/one
     $ rsync -auh --remove-source-files one three/one

-Combined subfolder (three/one):
+Merged subfolder (destination three/one):

     $ cp -r one three
     $ mv one/* three/one
     $ rsync -auh --remove-source-files one three
     $ rclone move one three/one

-Merged dest (three):
+Merged destination (destination three):

     $ rclone move one three
     $ rsync -auh --remove-source-files one/ three  # trailing slash actually matters here, for the src args

-I thought trailing slash mattered more, but it actually only matters in one instance.
+I thought trailing slash mattered more, but it actually only matters in the above rsync "merged destination" instance.

 Setup: